 The use of O-PTIR submicron visible probe with no contact to detect the photothermal IR effect is the key breakthrough.
 It enables non-contact, submicron IR spectroscopy in reflection mode.
-This provides new analytical capabilities to analyze polymers, life science samples, particulates and more.
+This provides new analytical capabilities to analyze polymers, live single cells, particulates and more.

 non-contact submicron visible probe infrared spectroscopy